What is an Equity Research Report?

 Investment Risks

-This section should address potential negative industry and company developments that could pose a risk to the investment thesis.
+Along with the investment advice, research reports should also address potential negative industry and company developments that could pose a risk to the investment thesis.
 Risks can be operational or financial or related to regulatory issues or legal proceedings.

 Environmental, Social & Governance (ESG)

-This section should include information on how the company manages the relationships related to Environmental, Social, and Governance.
+In addition, the financial institution’s clients will increasingly expect to see information on how the company manages the relationships related to Environmental, Social and Governance.
 Below are some examples within these three areas that can have a lasting impact on the company’s short- and long-term prospects:

 • Environmental – how is the company working towards the conservation of the natural world?
 This can include climate change and carbon emissions, air and water pollution, energy efficiency, waste management, and more.